It's all about family as curling Hamiltons vie for Olympics

 ”My mom and dad are super proud,” Becca said. ”They’re with us every step of the way in every tournament we’re in, and that’s all we can ask for.”

-Brother and sister spend hours in the gym working on strength and conditioning.
+Brother and sister spend hours in the gyms working on strength and conditioning.

 ”When you go out there and sweep 30 seconds as hard as you can, you have a minute and a half to be ready to go and do it again,” Matt said. ”Doing it on short bursts with 100 percent effort is the main thing.”